 Think of a team of 3 people working on a small project, one of them is a tester, checks the status of the application on all devices for two operating systems and does it over and over again.

-Appium was developed by Dan Cuellar as open source, who was a Test Manager in a company, looking for the exact need and couldn’t find the one.
+Appium was developed by Dan Cuellar as an open-source, who was Test Manager in a company, looking for the exact need and couldn’t find the one.

-We found the solution we searched, and we believed that this solution would solve all our problems.
+We found the solution we searched for, and we believed that this solution would solve all our problems.

 We were using Junit and Eclipse Ide, scripts that were triggered on Ide by working on the phone connected to that computer; Finding the UI element, clicking on it, writing, swiping fastened our work, ass this was a really impressive beginning for us.

 In the following days, iOS testing requires Mac computers to test the team, and also hubs and cables to run multiple tests.

 We switched these tests to NodeJ, which is said to work by spending little resources in every environment, to use a more flexible solution that we didn’t want to trigger the Ide.

 Then we said we should work on all phones and shell scripts.

 We wanted to schedule this work, to follow up on our reports, and we have completed the process by installing Jenkins.